 The trouble is that the PPIs have been racking up serious side effects for the last few decades.
 When omeprazole (Prilosec) and lansoprazole (Prevacid) were first introduced, doctors believed their side effects were extremely minor.
 But since then we have learned that people who take a PPI are more likely to break a hip (Annals of Epidemiology, Apr., 2014), suffer diarrhea due to a C diff overgrowth (Expert Review of Clinical Pharmacology, July, 2013), develop chronic kidney disease (JAMA Internal Medicine, Feb., 2016) or have a heart attack (PLoS ONE, June 10, 2015).
 No wonder many readers have become nervous about taking a PPI.

 Q. I have severe acid reflux problems.
 For treatment, I use Pepcid Complete twice a day.
-I also use Gaviscon and DGL intermittently.
-I live in constant worry about whether any of these is a PPI.
+I also use Gaviscon and DGL intermittently, but I worry about whether any of these is a PPI.

 A. Neither Pepcid Complete nor Gaviscon is a PPI (proton pump inhibitor).
 PPI drugs such as esomeprazole (Nexium), lansoprazole (Prevacid) or omeprazole (Prilosec) are very effective at healing ulcers and treating gastroesophageal reflux disease (GERD).